Words matter…especially in job descriptions.

 Solutions for Writing Job Descriptions

-If you need any help writing or rewriting job descriptions, give us at Ongig a holler.
-We have software that analyzes job description text and a pro copywriting team to do the rewriting of the jobs for you.
+If you need any help writing or rewriting job descriptions, give us a holler.
+Ongig’s Text Analyzer can help your team write their job descriptions more effecttively.
+And we also have a pro copywriting team that can rewrite job ads for you.